torand/openapi2java/README.md

 ## Limitations

 * The OpenAPI specification must be contained in a single file.
-To bundle a multi-file OpenAPI specification use a tool like [Redocly](https://redocly.com/) e.a.
+To bundle a multi-file OpenAPI specification, use a tool like [Redocly](https://redocly.com/) e.a.
-* Assumes same request body schema for all content types consumed.
+* The plugin assumes the same request body schema for all content types consumed.
 While OpenAPI allows different body schema for different content types, this plugin uses the request body schema of the first content type specified for all.
 * Supports "oneOf" with two subschemas only, one of which must be {"type": "null"}.
 * Allows a single security requirement only, both at specification root and operation level.
 * Supports single file upload requests only, using a "multipart/form-data" payload (in addition to zero or more additional metadata parts).
 Assumes file part is named "file".